Leatrice Joy: Transition to sound

 Joy's career began to falter with the advent of talkies, possibly because her heavy Southern accent was considered unfashionable in comparison with other actresses' refined "Mid-Atlantic" diction.
-In 1929, she became a freelance actress without a long term contract.
+In 1929, she became a freelance actress without a long-term contract.
 In order to improve her chances of regaining her film career, she undertook a vaudeville tour from 1929 to 1931, as a training ground for returning successfully to talkies.
 She was particularly interested in improving her voice and learning how to better handle dialogue.

 Retirement and later years

 By the early 1930s, Joy was semi-retired from the motion-picture industry, but she later made several guest appearances in a few modestly-successful films, such as 1951's Love Nest, which featured a young Marilyn Monroe.

-In the 1960s, Joy retired to Greenwich, Connecticut, where she lived with her daughter and son-in-law.
+In the 1960s, Joy retired to Greenwich, Connecticut, where she lived near her daughter and son-in-law.

 Joy appeared as a subject on the game show To Tell the Truth on July 1, 1963.

 She was interviewed in the television documentary series Hollywood: A Celebration of the American Silent Film (1980).